Quick Answer

 The April 17 launch of Claude Design prompted an existential question for Figma.
 Anthropic's CPO resigned from Figma's board the same day.
 Figma's stock dropped 7.28%.

 The honest assessment: Figma and Claude Design serve different stages of the design process.
 Claude Design is faster for going from zero to first prototype.
 Figma is better for everything after that — collaboration, refinement, component systems, developer handoff.
+For copy and research steps, our ChatGPT vs Claude guide still helps you pick the right model.
 Smart teams will use both.

 For a detailed comparison, see our Claude Design vs Figma breakdown.
 To find the right AI model for your design workflow, try our AI Model Picker Quiz.